p2panda/handbook/website/docs/tutorials/aquadoggo.md

 ### Send a query

 Maybe you have never worked with [GraphQL](https://graphql.org/) before but we can just send some queries to the node for fun.
-You can enter a query in the left area of the playground, click the large _Play_ button in the middle.
+You can enter a query in the left area of the playground and click the large _Play_ button in the middle.
 This will send the query to the node and it's JSON response will show in the right area.

-Try this following query:
+Try this following query by entering it in the left textarea and clicking the _Play_ button:

 ```graphql
 {